zdanek/maverick/manifests/puppet-modules/nginx/README.md

 same value as `ssl_port`.
 Setting these to the same value disables the HTTP server.
 The resulting server will be listening on `ssl_port`.

+### Idempotency with nginx 1.15.0 and later

+By default, this module might configure the deprecated `ssl on` directive.
+When you next run puppet, this will be removed since the `nginx_version` fact will now be available.
+To avoid this idempotency issue, you can manually set the base class's `nginx_version` parameter.

 ### Locations

 Locations require specific settings depending on whether they should be included